 Other assets, not shown elsewhere, cover under Solvency II all assets that cannot be allocated in any other class of assets.
-This includes prepayment assets (€ 595.583,60).
+This includes prepayment assets (€ 515.854,41) and receivables from affiliated companies (€ 2.055.223,36).

 As a basic principle, under Solvency II all other assets are to be measured with their fair values.
 However, similar to Lux GAAP, prepayments are calculated pro rata temporis and cover the period between the reporting date and the date the corresponding benefit is earned or becomes due.